jayfiled/apertureLabsRoboticArm/readme.md

 'starts' the interface to the robot arm and initializes all the classes and passes them to the router to start interaction with the person controlling the robot arm

 ### Router

+## Design Considerations
+- VS vs Visual Studio code.
+Felt like VS was overkill for something this simple.
+Not sure how tests would work with VScode as there is a suite built into VS.
+- "MVC" vs a mini class library - went with "MVC" but felt forced.

+## Challenges:
+- Mapping my knowledge of Ruby to C#
+    Mosh Hamedani on Udemy, traversy media and angelSix on youtube helped out here.
+- Not much exp with testing, let alone in C#.
+    Always wanted to make time for TDD as it allows me to understand what I am actually doing better.
+- Setting up .net workspace on windows.
+Not challenging, just an extra thing I hadn't done that took time.